Escape for a week of magnificent cycling in one of the world’s fastest developing cycling nations.

 Our trip starts at the luxury 4-star Hotel Movich situated just 5 minutes from the José Maria Cordoba International Airport.
 Meet our staff at the Hotel Movich at 10am for a brief Orientation Meeting followed by the bike build and lunch by the hotel pool.

 After lunch we’ll head out on our first ride in Colombia.
 From the hotel we head south to La Ceja, home town of Fernando Gaviria - winner of 4 stages of the 2017 Giro d’Italia.
 In La Ceja we start the 2.5km climb to Los Enanos.
 Enjoy the beautiful descent from Los Enanos to Don Diego, then the final 15km of rolling terrain through El Tablazo back to our hotel.

 Our hotel is situated just 5 minutes from Medellin Airport and a free shuttle is available.
 Fly in any time and take the shuttle to the hotel.
 Our staff will meet you in the Hotel Movich Reception at 10:00am.

 Arvi Natural Park and La Ceja

 A beautiful ride today around the mountains that lie to the east of Medellin.
 Riding from the hotel, we head north towards Guarne and the start of our first climb - the 6km Alto Medina - which tops out in the magnificent Arvi Natural Park.

-The next 40km are “rolling”, actually a series of short, sometimes steep climbs that are quite reminiscent of the Ardennes.
-After 70km the road kicks up again for our last climb of the day - the 10km Alto de Pantanillo.
+The next 40km are “rolling”, actually a series of short, steep climbs (with one very steep climb!) that are quite reminiscent of the Ardennes.
+After 70km the road kicks up again for our last climb of the day - the 10km Alto de Pantanillo from the Retiro side.

 There’s also a fair bit of climbing to do - on the bike.
 Only one long climb, the Alto del Chocho, but there are lots of short, steep climbs - and a total elevation of just under 1800m for the day.